 Management of Atypical Glandular Cells

-Atypical glandular cells (AGC) are uncommon, occurring in approximately 3 per 1000 specimens, but are a significant cervical cytology finding.
-Several retrospective studies have reported a 2-5% prevalence of invasive malignancy in women with AGC.
-A colposcopic evaluation is advised for all women with an AGC report, and should include endocervical sampling.
-Endometrial sampling should also be performed in women over age 35, or younger women at high risk for endometrial neoplasia, including those with PCOS or other conditions suggesting chronic anovulation or unexplained vaginal bleeding.
-Reflex HPV testing is not a sufficient evaluation for AGC.
-Colposcopic evaluation is often negative even when disease is present.
+Though atypical glandular cells (AGC) are uncommon, occurring in approximately 3 per 1000 specimens, the associated risk of invasive malignancy is as high as 2-5%.
+All patients with AGC therefore require colposcopic evaluation and endocervical sampling (except in the setting of pregnancy when endocervical sampling should be avoided).
+Endometrial sampling should also be performed in patients over the age of 35, or in younger patients with risk factors for endometrial neoplasia, including abnormal uterine bleeding, obesity or conditions suggesting chronic anovulation.
+Reflex HPV testing is an insufficient evaluation for AGC.
+Colposcopic evaluation may be negative even when disease is present.
 There are no characteristic colposcopic features of cervical adenocarcinoma-in-situ (AIS), and lesions may be within the endocervical canal or glandular crypts, beyond the limits of colposcopic visualization.

-The excisional procedure should remove the entire transformation zone and have interpretable margins (avoiding tissue disruption or cautery artifact), with some preferring cold knife conization to laser excision or LEEP.
-Sampling of the endocervical canal above the cone specimen is advised at the time of the excisional procedure.
+The excisional procedure should remove the entire transformation zone and provide an intact specimen with interpretable margins (avoiding tissue disruption or cautery artifact), with some preferring cold knife conization to laser excision or LEEP.
+Sampling of the endocervical canal above the excision bed is advised at the time of the procedure.

 Unlike squamous lesions, AIS may be multifocal.
-If an excisional procedure is performed, the margin status is an important predictor of residual disease in the cervix, with persistent AIS occurring in more than 50% of woman with positive margins.
-Even with negative margins, there may be residual or recurrent AIS or even adenocarcinoma, so close surveillance is required.
-Co-testing with cervical cytology and HPV at 12 months is appropriate.
+If an excisional procedure is performed, the margin status is an important predictor of residual cervical disease, with persistent AIS occurring in more than 50% of cases with positive margins.
+Even with negative margins, there may be residual or recurrent AIS or even adenocarcinoma.
+Close surveillance is required.
+Co-testing with cervical cytology and HPV at 12 and 24 months is appropriate.
 Any further evidence of glandular disease will require repeat conization.

 Additional treatment is required when the conization margins are positive for AIS.
-If the woman is postmenopausal or has completed her family, a simple hysterectomy is appropriate.
+If the patient has completed child bearing, a simple hysterectomy is appropriate.
 If fertility preservation is important, a repeat conization is indicated, followed by close surveillance.
-The consequences of conization on the successful completion of future pregnancies should be discussed.
+The consequences of conization on future pregnancies should be discussed.

 ********** Notice Regarding Use ************